-No confirmation as member of Governor's Office.
+No confirmation required as a member of Governor's Office.

 "There is no secret pot of money to help solve the state’s well-documented budget shortfalls,” Hickenlooper said.
 “Henry Sobanet knows his way around the state budget and will be an important part of our team as we work to recover from this historic economic downturn."